 Also in 1992, Dorothy obtained a Diploma in Special Needs Education and also a Braille qualification and began to specialise with blind and partially sighted children.

-On 22nd June 1993, Mary and John got married in a quiet registry office wedding in Lichfield.
-The wedding was kept a secret until the last moment and was attended by Rita and George and by Johns mom, Joan.
+In June 1993, Mary and John got married in a quiet registry office wedding in Lichfield.
+The wedding was kept a secret until the last moment and was attended by Rita and George and by John’s mom, Joan.

 In late 1994, Rita received the surprise news that Dorothy was expecting a baby.
 Dorothy experienced problems with high blood pressure during pregnancy and found herself in hospital for a short while where her condition was monitored.